pittcsc/pittcswiki/src/guides/career/general-college-advice.md

 As a freshman you should have two goals: acclimating yourself to college and getting any experience possible.

 ### Acclimating to College
 Adjusting to college is easier said than done.
-Below are some basics we recommend
+Below are some basics we recommend:

-#### Find your group
+#### Find Your Group
 We recommend you keep joining new clubs, trying new things, and immersing yourself in the college experience until you have a trustworthy and reliable group of friends around you.
 College isn't easy and having a support system around you is going to be key to your success.

-If you're struggling to meet new people we highly recommend you don't give up and keep joining new clubs and finding ways to participate on campus.
+If you're struggling to meet new people, don't give up!
+Keep joining new clubs and finding ways to participate on campus.
 Eventually you'll have a breakthrough!

-#### Learn discipline
+#### Learn Discipline
 College will be a vastly different experience than high school as now it is your perogative to make sure you succeed in your endeavors.
 Try to make sure that in addition to new social and extracurricular obligations you find time to study and do well in your classes and other academic/professional commitments.

 Discipline will be very important once you start applying to internships in the future as the interview process will end up being very intense and you'll have to be able to balance it alongside all your other responsibilities.

-#### Take care of yourself
+#### Take Care of Yourself
 Be kind to yourself as you go through college.
 You'll be encountering a lot of new experiences and for all the highs that you will have, there will also be lows.

 Make sure you are happy with your current situation.
 Do you like the people you are around?
 Do you like your major?
 Do you even like Pitt?
 Be truthful in answering these questions and you'll be greatly helping your future self.